MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 1. A command you run on _ServerB_ via your PowerShell Remoting session attempts to access a resource on _ServerC_.
-1. Access to the resource on _ServerC_ is denied, because the credentials you used to create the PowerShell Remoting session are not passed from _ServerB_ to _ServerC_.
+1. Access to the resource on _ServerC_ is denied, because the credentials you used to create the PowerShell Remoting session aren't passed from _ServerB_ to _ServerC_.

 There are several ways to address this problem.
 The following table lists the methods in order of preference.